Early years fun for boys and girls ages 4 and 5

 In South East Scotland we are taking a staggered approach to rolling out the new Squirrels section for early years, recognising that many groups are concentrating on consolidating the leaders that they have for existing sections.

 We have established a Regional Squirrel’s working group comprising the Regional Commissioner, Scouting Support Officer and Squirrels Advisor Neil Hogg.
-A Squirrel Dey launched at the 25th Braid Scout Group in Morningside on November 11th 2021 and 21st Craigalmond Scout Group in South Queensferry on November 12th 2021 and Cardrona Scout Group in January 2022 with other Dreys scheduled (see below).
+The first Squirrel Dey launched at the 25th Braid Scout Group in Morningside on November 11th 2021, 21st Craigalmond Scout Group in South Queensferry on November 12th 2021 and Cardrona Scout Group in January 2022 with other Dreys scheduled (see below).
 The working group are engaging with the groups to support their launches.
 Currently, we are looking for adults to join the Squirrel team.
 So please get in touch if you think you can help.

 There are some things that must be in place from day one.
 Making sure volunteers have undergone safety and safeguarding training, appropriate vetting and disclosure checks have been carried out, dealing with data etc will all need to be handled properly before you can begin to deliver Squirrels as part of a Scout Group.

 We understand some of this will be frustrating and feel like duplication.
 However, now that Squirrels is legally part of The Scout Association, we must ensure our policies and rules are understood and followed by all.
 We will only insist on immediate actions that are designed to keep young people safe.